 Sophia married again in 1602.
 Her husband Erik Lange was obsessed with “Alchemy”, trying to turn other metals into gold and spent all of Sophia’s money as well as his own trying to achieve this and they lived in extreme poverty.
 In 1616, after Erik died, she moved back to Denmark, where she was probably supported by her son, and continued her studies in science and writing up the genealogy of Danish noble families.

 Sophia’s first major works, 900 pages long, was published in 1626 and is still considered a significant source of information on the early history of Danish nobility.
-Today, Sophie is regarded as one of Denmark’s and Scandinavia’s first female researchers and writers.
+Today, Sophia is regarded as one of Denmark’s and Scandinavia’s first female researchers and writers.